Tiva Lab 01: Blinking LEDs

 - Polling Method in Embedded Programming

 The Tiva launchPad has rows of connectors along both sides that are used to connect to several electronic devices and plug-in 'shields' that extend its capability.
-The EK-TM4C123GXL LaunchPad has a single RGB LED, and the EK-TM4C1294XL LaunchPad has four LEDs that you can be used for your embedded application.
+The EK-TM4C123GXL LaunchPad has a single RGB LED on the board, and the EK-TM4C1294XL LaunchPad has four LEDs on the board.
+Those can be used on your embedded applications.
 When you first time connects the board to a USB plug, the onboard LEDs maybe already blinks.
 That is because the boards are generally shipped with the Blink sketch pre-installed.

 In this lab, we will reprogram the Tiva board with our Blink code and then change the rate at which it blinks.

-Please follow Lesson 07: Create an ARM C/C++ Application with Keil μVision MDK-ARM to learn how to set up the Keil μVision IDE, create a new project, download and debug the code.
+Please follow Lesson 07: Create an ARM C Application with Keil μVision MDK-ARM to learn how to set up the Keil μVision IDE, create a new project, download and debug the code.

 Circuit / Schematic Diagram

 The onboard switches and LEDs for Tiva LaunchPads are as shown below:

 The EK-TM4C123GXL LaunchPad comes with an RGB LED and two user buttons.
 Table 1 shows how these features are connected to the pins on the microcontroller.